 3. Yahtzee

 Note, however, that once a scoring category has been used, it cannot be used again for the rest of the game.
-The winner is the player with the most number of points at the end.
+The winner is the player with the most points at the end.

 Yahtzee is often recommended for older people because it keeps the brain sharp and prevents age-related cognitive decline.